 10. Manage expectations.

-Stress is typically caused by misaligned expectations—we were expecting one outcome in our minds, but something completely different occurred in reality.
+Stress is typically caused by misaligned expectations.
+We were expecting one outcome in our minds, but something completely different occurred in reality.
 If we let go of expectations in our minds, then we will experience less stress, especially when it’s not within our control.

 11. Respond rather than react.

 When dealing with setbacks, it’s important to maintain perspective.
-I remind myself to respond rather than react to the issue at hand, because the way I respond is 100 percent within my control.
+I remind myself to respond rather than react to the issue at hand, because the way I respond is 100% within my control.
 By looking at a problem rationally, I can develop ideas on how to overcome or move forward from here.
 Perhaps something did not go the way I planned—that simply means that I need to find another way.

-12. Create a stress management plan.
+12. Create a plan to manage stress at work.

-To operate most efficiently, you need to take care of yourself by taking breaks and vacations, exercising, getting enough rest, and maintaining a balanced diet.
+To operate most efficiently, you need to take care of yourself by taking breaks and vacations, exercising, getting enough rest and maintaining a balanced diet.
 Taking care of yourself will help you focus on what you can and can’t control.
 Also, remove unhealthy coping skills, like complaining, and remind yourself to meet friends or do a favorite activity when your stress levels are high.

 13. Have faith.

 As an entrepreneur with bipolar and generalized anxiety disorder, I know all about stress and setbacks.
 My strategy is simple but hard: cast my cares upon God.
 He has broad shoulders.
 It may not be popular to say, but I trust in him.
 We take care of our physical selves with diet, sleep and exercise, but we also need to take care of our spiritual selves with faith, prayer and fellowship.